gregfullard/ArgillaDemo/env/argilla-jenkins/argilla-jenkins-readme.txt

-The image is based on platoon-openjdk
+The image is based on argilla-openjdk

-Build this image on your machine with the following command: docker build -t platoon-jenkins .
+Build this image on your machine with the following command: docker build -t argilla-jenkins .

-Create a container from this image with: docker run -i -P --name jenkins platoon-jenkins
+Create a container from this image with: docker run -i -P --name jenkins argilla-jenkins

 Then you can connect to the container using: docker exec -it jenkins bash